2025 Evergreen Options Grant Applicants

 Meet the organizations hoping for your vote

-Three organizations submitted applications for the 2024 Evergreen Options $50,000 grant.
-Your vote will determine the top two finalists and the winner will be voted on by Evergreen Options participants.
+Two organizations submitted applications for the 2025 Evergreen Options $50,000 grant.
+Your vote will help determine the winner.
+Evergreen Options participants will vote on the official winner.

 Here’s what they want you to know about their organization and proposed renewable energy project: